-- to control epilepsy (seizures) in adults and children (6 years of age or older). - with other antiepileptic drugs to manage epilepsy in adults and children (2 years of age or older). - to prevent migraine headaches in adults.
+- to control epilepsy (seizures) in adults and children (6 years of age or older). - with other antiepileptic drugs to manage epilepsy in adults and children (2 years of age or older). - to prevent migraine headaches in adults (18 years and older).